actions/toolkit/docs/github-package.md

 run();
 ```

-### Sending Requests to the GitHub API
+### Sending requests to the GitHub API

 Now that we have our context data, we are able to send a request to the GitHub API using the [Octokit REST client](https://github.com/octokit/rest.js).
-The REST client exposes a number of easy convenience functions, including one for adding comments to issues:
+The REST client exposes a number of easy convenience functions, including one for adding comments to issues/PRs (issues and PRs are treated as one concept by the Octokit client):

 ```
 const client: github.GitHub = new github.GitHub(repoToken);